Dushmilan/Spotify_Downloader_Backend/README.md

 ## How it Works

-1. User provides a Spotify track URL through the web interface
+1. Client provides a Spotify track URL through the API
 2. The application extracts track metadata (title, artist, etc.) from Spotify
 3. Using the metadata, it searches for the track on YouTube using an improved matching algorithm
 4. Downloads the audio from the best matching YouTube video using multiple fallback strategies
 5. Converts to MP3 format
-6. Makes the file available for download
+6. Makes the file available in the downloads directory

 ## Key Improvements